packagesdev/goldout/README.md

 Since FixupResourceForks has been apparently removed from macOS Sierra and later, it might be useful to have a replacement.

+To address some issues of FixupResourceForks, the following improvements have been made:

+- it's a 32 and 64-bit binary.
+- it does not use deprecated API.
+- it does not assume there are both FinderInfo and Resource Fork entries in the AppleDouble file.
+- the source code is available.
+- long options are called with --

+Minimum OS requirement is Mac OS X 10.8 at this time.

 ## Usage

 	$ goldout [options] file ...